mcaceresb/tablefill/README.md

 Background
 ----------

 When I came across [the original `tablefill`](https://github.com/gslab-econ/gslab_python/blob/master/gslab_fill/tablefill.py) it could only update LyX files with Stata output (though I believe LaTeX support has been added in the time since).
-The idea was to expand the system to work with LaTeX, but over time I re-wrote the code base and added (several features)[#features], including Markdown support.
+The idea was to expand the system to work with LaTeX, but over time I re-wrote the code base and added [several features](#features), including Markdown support.
 For compatibility with scripts using GSLab's `tablefill`, the script can be run from the command line or imported as a python module.
 The workflow is as follows:

 1. Create a LaTeX, LyX, or Markdown document using placeholders.
 Label or tag each table appropriately.